 Email remains the most targeted attack surface for organizations.
-This is true even as IT leaders deploy more advanced defenses.
+This has not changed, even as IT leaders deploy more advanced defenses.

-Email continues to be the primary entry point for cyberattacks.
+Email is the primary entry point for cyberattacks.

-Business Email Compromise losses exceeded $2.9 billion in 2023.
+$2.9 billion in reported losses from Business Email Compromise in 2023.

 Attackers rely on a small number of repeatable techniques: